Abd Allah ibn Mas'ud: Caliphates of Abu Bakr and Umar

-Shia View

 Conflict with the Government

-Abd Allah, in his capacity as treasurer, lent a sum of money to Saad ibn Abi Waqqas, the Governor of Kufa, and when he was unable to repay it, they quarreled.
+Abd Allah, in his capacity as treasurer, lent a sum of money to Saad ibn Abi Waqqas, the Governor of Kufa, and when he was unable to repay it, they quarrelled.
 Their quarrel spread to their individual supporters until they became two "wrangling factions" in the city.
 Uthman became angry with both of them; in 646 he recalled Saad, extracted the money from him, and replaced him with al-Walid ibn Uqba.
 He thought of replacing Abd Allah too, but in the end he decided against it.

-By 650, Abd Allah had quarreled with al-Walid.
-A petition was brought to Abd Allah to investigate rumors that al-Walid was drinking alcohol; Abd Allah responded that it was not his business to spy on another man's privacy.
+By 650, Abd Allah had quarrelled with al-Walid.
+A petition was brought to Abd Allah to investigate rumours that al-Walid was drinking alcohol; Abd Allah responded that it was not his business to spy on another man's privacy.
 Al-Walid felt that this statement was tantamount to a suspicion of his guilt.
 He accused Abd Allah of not defending his reputation, and they insulted one another verbally.
 Al-Walid also tried to misappropriate state finances, but Abd Allah refused to comply with his demands.
 When Uthman instructed Abd Allah to obey al-Walid in everything, Abd Allah resigned his post.
 However, he remained in Kufa and continued to criticise the Governor.

 Another long-serving Muslim, Abu Dharr al-Ghifari, was also living in Kufa.
 He lived in the desert of Al-Rabadha.
 Sometime later, Abd Allah ibn Mas'ud went on a pilgrimage to Mecca.
 As he passed through al-Rabadha, his camels almost trod upon a funeral bier.
 A slave told him that it was the funeral of his master Abu Dharr al-Ghifari, who had died alone.
 Abd Allah burst into tears, exclaiming: "The apostle was right!
 You walked alone, you died alone and you will be raised alone!"
 Then he alighted from his camels and helped to bury his old friend.

 Uthman's Compilation of Qur'an

-Uthman produced a standardized version of the Qur'an in 652.
-He sent a copy to each province, and ordered that all other Quranic materials "whether written in fragmentary manuscripts or whole copies," must be burned.
+Uthman produced a standardised version of the Qur'an in 652.
+He sent a copy to each province, and ordered that all other Quranic materials "whether written in fragmentary manuscripts or whole copies", must be burned.

 It is said that Ibn Mas’ud was displeased by the finished product; in particular: